Newsletter 2021 February - Phil Starke Fine Art

 Phil, I really look forward to your beautiful and informative newsletters.
 This month is no exception.
 The insights you impart about famous artists and the lessons we can learn from their work is so helpful.
 It’s all so good.
 Thank you.

-• Jerry W McGinnis says:
+Jerry W McGinnis - February 28, 2021

 Thanks so much, Phil, for the informative newsletter.
 I always save them so I can refer to them from time to time.